tvcutsem/harmony-reflect/README.md

 The global `Reflect` object defines the following properties:

+    // create a proxy handler that readily implements all traps Reflect.VirtualHandler() -> object

+    // just an alias for the global Proxy object
+    // the 'handler' object may define "traps", which have the
-    Reflect.Proxy(target : object, handler : object) -> object
+    // same name and method signature as the functions defined below Reflect.Proxy(target : object, handler : object) -> object

-    Reflect.VirtualHandler() -> object

-    // each of the following functions corresponds
-    // one-to-one with a Proxy trap from the handler API
-    // (type? stands for type | undefined)

-    Reflect.getOwnPropertyDescriptor(target : object, name : string) -> object?
+    // (type? stands for type | undefined) Reflect.getOwnPropertyDescriptor(target : object, name : string) -> object?

     Reflect.defineProperty(target : object, name : string, desc : object) -> bool